WRFaber/rover/README.md

         Heavier penalties for failing to return before the sandstorm.

+🧠 Example 3: Sim-to-Real gap closure for Microver Perseption Rover implementation

+Similar to use case in Example 2 without the grid and with uncertainty added.

 This setup encourages strategic exploration and inference, simulating a more intelligent and reactive rover behavior.
 🧭 TL;DR:

     Example 1 is a classic sequential decision making problem with deterministic transitions and partial observability, focused on shortest-path navigation.

     Example 2 introduces real-world complexity using a programmable rover, Aruco markers, and a dynamic terrain with hidden dependencies, emphasizing exploration, inference, and survival under time constraints.

+    Example 3 is more complex and is the baseline environment for the Perseption Rover

 ## Usage
 - Each example has a runner.
 Simply run this file to train from scratch.